-What does a day in the life of Kelly look like?
+What does a day in the life of Kristin look like?

 If you could give one piece of advice to a dietetic intern, or someone who is interested in becoming an RD, what would it be?

 Dive into the dietetic field you are most interested in.
 Regardless of the area of interest (community, food service, clinical), there will always be a need for more dietitians in the field with a passion for food and health of the human body.
 And, network, network, network!
 Volunteer in your community and meet other dietitians who have the same values and goals.
 The more positive and science based food messages put out into the world, the merrier.